Currency:USD $

 • Omni-Token: Midnight Falls (March on Quel'Danas #2)

-Insight: The inclusion of the Chest token on the single-boss raid (Dreamrift) ensures that even casual pug groups have easy access to at least one major tier piece weekly.
+Insight: The inclusion of the Chest token on the single-boss raid (Dreamrift) means even casual pug groups have access to at least one major tier piece each week.

 7. Class Analysis: Tier Sets and Meta Forecast

 Season 1 introduces new Tier Sets for all classes.
-The design philosophy for this opening tier leans towards passive throughput increases and rotation smoothing, allowing players to adapt to the new Apex Talents (4 new talent points in spec trees) without being overwhelmed by complex set bonuses.
+The design philosophy for this opening tier leans towards passive throughput increases and rotation smoothing, allowing players to adapt to Midnight's expanded talent trees without being overwhelmed by complex set bonuses.

 7.1 Tank Meta

-• Death Knight (Blood): The set focuses on Blood Boil damage (+15%) and Death Strike procs.
-This incentivizes an aggressive, high-APM playstyle where offensive spending fuels defensive throughput.8
+• Death Knight (Blood): The set focuses on Blood Boil damage notably and Death Strike procs.
+This incentivizes an aggressive, high-APM playstyle where offensive spending fuels defensive throughput

-• Demon Hunter (Vengeance): Fracture damage is increased by 35%, with a chance for AoE detonation.
-This solidifies Vengeance as the premier snap-threat tank for Mythic+ and add-heavy raid fights like Imperator Averzian.9
+• Demon Hunter (Vengeance): Fracture damage is substantially increased, with a chance for AoE detonation.
+This solidifies Vengeance as the premier snap-threat tank for Mythic+ and add-heavy raid fights like Imperator Averzian

-• Warrior (Protection): Shield Slam damage +10% and Shield Charge +100%.
-This is a massive burst-threat generator, ideal for the "tank swap and burst" mechanics of the Twin Dragons.9
+• Warrior (Protection): Shield Slam damage and a dramatically amplified Shield Charge.
+This is a massive burst-threat generator, ideal for the "tank swap and burst" mechanics of the Twin Dragons

 7.2 Healer Meta

-• Evoker (Preservation): Verdant Embrace healing +20% and cooldown reduction.
-The -piece causes it to grow an Emerald Blossom, significantly increasing stacked AoE healing—perfect for the "collapse" mechanics in the March on Quel'Danas raid.8
+• Evoker (Preservation): Verdant Embrace healing meaningfully and cooldown reduction.
+The -piece causes it to grow an Emerald Blossom, significantly increasing stacked AoE healing—perfect for the "collapse" mechanics in the March on Quel'Danas raid

-• Druid (Restoration): Wild Growth healing +25%.
-This raw throughput buff reinforces the Druid's role as the king of rot-damage healing, essential for countering the ramping Primordial Roar on Vorasius.9
+• Druid (Restoration): Wild Growth healing substantially.
+This raw throughput buff reinforces the Druid's role as the king of rot-damage healing, essential for countering the ramping Primordial Roar on Vorasius

-• Monk (Mistweaver): Renewing Mist healing +20% and Thunder Focus Tea interaction.
-This promotes a "blanketing" style of healing, useful for the spread-out "Grid" phases of Averzian.9
+• Monk (Mistweaver): Renewing Mist healing and Thunder Focus Tea interaction.
+This promotes a "blanketing" style of healing, useful for the spread-out "Grid" phases of Averzian

 7.3 DPS Meta

 • Mage (Arcane): Arcane Charges grant crit chance.
-This is a simple scaling buff that will likely make Arcane a powerhouse for single-target nuking on bosses like Vorasius.8
+This is a simple scaling buff that will likely make Arcane a powerhouse for single-target nuking on bosses like Vorasius

-• Hunter (Beast Mastery): Bestial Wrath damage +25% and summons a Dire Beast.
-This provides consistent, mobile damage, making BM Hunters the ideal candidates for handling mechanics like the Silverstrike Arrow on Crown of the Cosmos.8
+• Hunter (Beast Mastery): Bestial Wrath damage substantially and summons a Dire Beast.
+This provides consistent, mobile damage, making BM Hunters the ideal candidates for handling mechanics like the Silverstrike Arrow on Crown of the Cosmos

-• Rogue (Assassination): Garrote damage +30% and energy reduction.
-This supports a multi-dotting playstyle, crucial for the multi-target phases of the Lightblinded Vanguard.9
+• Rogue (Assassination): Garrote damage substantially and energy reduction.
+This supports a multi-dotting playstyle, crucial for the multi-target phases of the Lightblinded Vanguard

 8. Modes and Accessibility: Including Story Mode

-Recognizing the barrier to entry for narrative-focused players, Midnight expands the Story Mode feature introduced in The War Within.
+Recognizing the barrier to entry for narrative-focused players, Midnight expands the Story Mode feature introduced in the previous expansion.

 8.1 Story Mode Implementation

-• Availability: Story Mode is available for the final encounters of the main raids: Crown of the Cosmos (Voidspire) and Midnight Falls (March on Quel'Danas).4
+• Availability: Story Mode is available for the final encounters of the main raids: Crown of the Cosmos (Voidspire) and Midnight Falls (March on Quel'Danas)

 • Unlock Date: April 7, 2026 (Launch of LFR Finale).